-The goal during meditation is to observe your thoughts, but not let yourself become engaged in thinking; in other words, notice the thoughts that occur to you, and then set them side.
+The goal during meditation is to observe your thoughts, but don’t become engaged in thinking; in other words, notice the thoughts that occur to you, and then set them side.

 4. Ease out of your meditation and back into the “real world.”